mynodebtc/mynode/README.md

 <a href="https://www.lopp.net/bitcoin-information.html">Bitcoin Information</a>

 ## Security
 There are many reasons to run a Bitcoin Node.
 It helps keep the Bitcoin network secure and reduces the trust you are giving others when using 3rd party Bitcoin Explorers or Bitcoin Light Wallet servers.
 They can track you or give you false information, reducing your security and privacy.
-A “full node”, like the Bitcoin node running on your myNode device, personally validates all blocks in the Bitcoin blockchain making sure your Bitcoin transactions and Lightning network use is built on the strongest, most trusted foundation possible.
+A “full node”, like the Bitcoin node running on your MyNode device, personally validates all blocks in the Bitcoin blockchain making sure your Bitcoin transactions and Lightning network use is built on the strongest, most trusted foundation possible.

-By using myNode for your Lightning Wallet, Bitcoin Wallet, and Block Explorer, you no longer have to trust others to give you the correct information!
+By using MyNode for your Lightning Wallet, Bitcoin Wallet, and Block Explorer, you no longer have to trust others to give you the correct information!
 This increases your security when protecting your valuable assets.

-Please note, myNode is not responsible for any lost funds while using your device.
-We have taken significant measures to protect your assets by securing myNode, but lightning wallets are meant to be online and used for spending where risks are greater.
+Please note, MyNode is not responsible for any lost funds while using your device.
+We have taken significant measures to protect your assets by securing MyNode, but lightning wallets are meant to be online and used for spending where risks are greater.
 Please do your own research into Bitcoin and the Lightning Network before investing in cryptocurrency.

 For long term storage of cryptocurrency assets, please consider using a hardware wallet, like a Ledger or Trezor.

 ## Community
-myNode has a wonderful, helpful community that assists with development and support.
+MyNode has a wonderful, helpful community that assists with development and support.
 It would be impossible to run this project without their involvement and support!
 The effort they put in to make this, and all Bitcoin projects, a success is truly appreciated.

 ## Bounties
-It takes a lot of work to add new features and maintain myNode.
+It takes a lot of work to add new features and maintain MyNode.
 In order to provide desired features, improve documentation, and help provide the best product possible, some new features and improvements have bounties associsated with them.
 If anyone in the community would like to implement improvements, they can claim the bounty.

 [Bounty List](https://github.com/mynodebtc/mynode/blob/master/doc/bounties.md)

 ## License
-The primary myNode License is a variation of CC BY-NC-ND 4.0 with some modifications in Section 9.
+The primary MyNode License is a variation of CC BY-NC-ND 4.0 with some modifications in Section 9.

-This license applies to the myNode platform, but each application likely has its own license and code to integrate each application to myNode uses the LGPL v3.0.
+This license applies to the MyNode platform, but each application likely has its own license and code to integrate each application to MyNode uses the LGPL v3.0.
 Code to add applications can be stored under `./rootfs/standard/usr/share/mynode_apps/` and uses the License file at `./rootfs/standard/usr/share/mynode_apps/LICENSE.md`.

 ## Responsible Disclosure
 Found any critical bugs or vulnerabilities?
 Please send us an email at admin@mynodebtc.com.
 Thanks!